Thermadiag/seq/docs/any.md

 These information are used to optimize the copy, move assignment and destruction of `hold_any` objects.

 Note that, by default, `hold_any` itself is NOT relocatable as it might hold a non relocatable type inside its small buffer.
-It is possible to force `hold_any` type to be relocatable by setting the template parameter *ForceRelocatable* to true.
+It is possible to force `hold_any` type to be relocatable by setting the template parameter *Relocatable* to true.
 In this case, small but non relocatable types will be allocated on the heap instead of being stored in the small buffer.
 The global typedef `seq::r_any` and `seq::r_nh_any` are defined to provide relocatable alternatives to `seq::any` and `seq::nh_any`.
 Note that some containers (`seq::tiered_vector`, `seq::devector`, `seq::flat_set/map`) are faster with relocatable types.
 Furthermore, `seq::cvector` only works with relocatable types.